 Like breast implants, the implants have fully dropped into place and achieved full projection about six months post-operation.
 Also at this time, the body has adapted to the implant and no longer recognizes it as foreign.”

 Dr. Stanton: “If performed by a buttock implant specialist, buttock implants are no more dangerous than breast implants.
-In my experience and as studies have shown, the risks and potential complications of silicone implants are very similar to breast implants: ~1% risk of infection, ~2% risk of wound healing complications, ~1% risk of bleeding or fluid collections.
+In my experience and as studies have shown, the risks and potential complications of silicone implants are very similar to breast implants: approximately one percent risk of infection, approximately two percent risk of wound healing complications, approximately one percent risk of bleeding or fluid collections.
 Due to postoperative swelling, patients commonly have temporary indirect sciatica symptoms for days to weeks after surgery.
-(I have never damaged any patients sciatic nerve in about 1,000 cases.)
-While breast implants have a nearly 20% risk of hardening from excessive scar tissue formation surrounding the implant (called capsular contracture), in my experience buttock implants have only ~2% risk of this.
+(I have never damaged any patient’s sciatic nerve in about 1,000 cases.)
+While breast implants have a nearly 20 percent risk of hardening from excessive scar tissue formation surrounding the implant (called capsular contracture), in my experience buttock implants have only approximately two percent risk of this.
 Also, because buttock implants are made of soft semi-solid silicone rubber and do not have a silicone shell containing liquid, as breast implants do, they cannot rupture or leak.
 Therefore, they are considered a permanent implant that never have to be changed at certain intervals, unlike breast implants.”